 Most changes are minor.
 Occasionally, we have to make a “significant change”.
 A significant change is a change made before departure which, taking account of the information you give us at the time of booking and which we can reasonably be expected to know as a tour operator, we can reasonably expect to have a significant effect on your holiday.
 A “minor change” is any other change.
 Significant changes are likely to include the following when made before departure: a change of accommodation to that of a lower official classification or standard for the whole or a major part of the time you are away; a change of accommodation area for the whole or a major part of the time you are away, a change of arrival time at the designated airport pickup point and a significant change of itinerary missing out one or more major destinations substantially or altogether.

 Many of our holidays include guest artist(s)/tutor(s).
-Occasionally, due to illness or other, an employed guest artist(s)/tutor(s) will be unable to attend a holiday for part of or the whole duration.
+Occasionally, due to illness or other, an employed guest artist(s)/tutor(s) will be unable to attend a holiday for part of or the entire duration.
 In this event, we will find an alternative artist(s)/tutor(s) for the duration of the holiday.
 We (Singing Holidays Limited) will not be liable for any changes to the advertised artist(s)/tutor(s) due to circumstances beyond our control.
 Changes to the guest artist(s)/tutor(s) are not considered a “significant change” to the fundamental logistics of the holiday.
 No compensation will be payable due to any changes relating to the advertised artist(s)/tutor(s).

 If we have to make a significant change or cancel, we will tell you as soon as possible.
 If there is time to do so before departure, we will offer you the choice of the following options:-